ewowi/StarDocs/docs/BasicsStarMod/StandardsAndGuidelines.md

 * Minimize model json size
     * UiFun: send labels and comments and select options instead of storing in model
 * Variables are defined using init<Type> functions containing a function paramater for:
-    * f_ValueFun: assigning and updating values
+    * f_ValueFun: assigning default values
     * f_UIFun: called by the UI to get extra info (label, comment, options)
-    * f_ChangeFun: called if the value of a variable changes
+    * f_ChangeFun: called if the value of a variable changes, use old and new value
     * f_LoopFun: executed in loop e.g. preview
     * f_AddRow: called if a row is added (Variable is in table)
     * f_DelRow: called if a row is deleted (Variable is in table)
+    * At the moment of writing, var names need to be unique along the whole project!
+* UI is 100% generated from model and UIFun, only app.js can be used to implement specific functionality.
+UI can be single elements or tables with elements and can be hierarchical just like html is hierarchical.
+UI elements may only be created using init<Var> calls.
+If another UI construct is needed or specific node hierarchy is not implemented yet, please log a github issue.
 * Minimize on heap and stack use
     * Effect class doesn't have local variables
     * init Variable: functions, not classes